 Graduate Assistantship

 Graduate assistantships are available to students with full admission status.
 The application for graduate assistantship is available online at http://uca.edu/graduateschool/assistantships-and-other-aid.
-Considerations when awarding graduate assistantships are based not only on applicant's credential but also on available resource and the number of applicants.
-Normally, graduate assistantships support for students in this program is limited to two years.
+Considerations when awarding graduate assistantships are based not only on an applicant's credentials but also on available resource and the number of applicants.
+Normally, graduate assistantship support for students in this program is limited to two years.